Republic of Vanuatu

 Elections were held on September 2, 2008, and a seven-party coalition elected Edward Natapei as Prime Minister with the former Prime Minister, Ham Lini, as Deputy Prime Minister.

 Vanuatu's economy is primarily agricultural; 80% of the population is engaged in agricultural activities that range from subsistence farming to smallholder farming of coconuts and other cash crops.
 Copra is by far the most important cash crop (making up more than 35% of the country's exports), followed by timber, beef, and cocoa.
 Kava root extract exports also have become important.
 In addition, the government has maintained Vanuatu's preindependence status as a tax haven and international off-shore financial center.
 About 2,000 registered institutions offer a wide range of offshore banking, investment, legal, accounting, and insurance and trust-company services.
 Vanuatu also maintains an international shipping register in New York City.
 In 2002, following increasing international concern over money laundering, Vanuatu increased oversight and reporting requirements for its off-shore sector.

 Coconut oil, copra, kava and beef account for more than 75% of Vanuatu's total agricultural exports and agriculture accounts for approximately 20% of GDP.
-Tourism is Vanuatu's fastest-growing sector, having comprised 40% of GDP in 2000.
-Industry's portion of GDP declined from 15% to 10% between 1990 and 2000.
-Government consumption accounted for about 27% of GDP.
+Tourism is a key driver of the economy and contributed 20% of GDP in 2006.

 Vanuatu maintains relations with more than 65 countries, including Russia, the People's Republic of China, Cuba, and Vietnam.
 However, only Australia, France, New Zealand, and the People's Republic of China maintain embassies, high commissions, or missions in Port Vila.